 For the purposes of Article 3.3, obtaining coverage to ensure minimum staffing levels shall not be considered an unnecessary delay.
-The Employer shall not be obligated to provide coverage immediately if the use of overtime is the only means of providing that coverage.
+The Employer shall not be obligated to provide coverage immediately if overtime or additional personnel costs is the only means of providing that coverage.